 The bears say nothing, returning to the house and slamming the heavy door behind them.
 A page removes the bread and uses water and a cloth to clean the glass slipper, polishing it and polishing it until it’s returned to its former beauty.
 It’s placed back into the golden basket, everyone mounts their horses, and they continue on their quest.

 Not one of them, not even the freckled-faced page, pauses to mourn the death of Goldilocks.

 Author’s note: My favorite part of motherhood has been reading to my children.
-I’ve read them all the classic fairy tales, as well as hundreds of picture books and chapter books.
-This prompt had me spinning in lots of directions for several days, until I happened to be eating oatmeal for breakfast and the image of Prince Charming and a bloody shoe came to me.
+I’ve read all the classic fairy tales, as well as hundreds of picture books and chapter books.
+This prompt had me spinning in lots of directions for several days until I happened to be eating oatmeal for breakfast and the image of Prince Charming and a bloody shoe came to me.
 I had so much fun writing this short story, and I sure hope you enjoyed reading it.

 I scurry quickly to the mailbox.
 By the time I turn around with several days worth of junk in my hands, he is standing outside waiting for me.